pedrosilvaevangelista/pedrosilvaevangelista/README.md

 ## About Me

-Security specialist focusing on threat detection, and network defense.
+Security specialist focusing on threat detection, automation, and network defense.

 ## Projects